dmrodz/htrack/installation_and_dependencies/htrack_setup.md

 # IV.
 General folder structure
 Overall, HTrack uses the same folder structure whether running the app online or offline (see image below).
 A main ```htrack``` folder will house the **app.R** file, the **.csv preload**, and two other folders (```htrack_archive``` and ```mapTiles```).
 If using/testing the app with offline maptiles, these can be saved within ```mapTiles > ALL > OSM``` (this folder structure is created in UserLAnd as explained above).

+### NOTE: The source code is set to run online without the map tiles.
+Follow instructions within the source code to un-comment the lines that will enable using downloaded map tiles.

 ### HTrack folder structure
 <img src="https://user-images.githubusercontent.com/7705604/98297435-c53d2a00-1f8a-11eb-9aab-0c4ea60b7715.png" alt="workflow" width="300" height="400" align="auto">